Hurricane Dean: Greater Antilles

 On August 23 the Haitian government sent food, sachets of potable water, mattresses, and medicines to the town of Bainet in the Sud-Est department.
 On August 24 the Pan American Development Foundation sent food to all people living in temporary shelters and Venezuela delivered 11 tonnes of emergency food to Sud-Est in 500 family bags.
 Hurricane assistance was then compounded by the country's standard humanitarian assistance programs and became indistinct from the country's continued poverty crisis.

 Jamaica

 Freedom of the Seas, a Royal Caribbean ship, was the first cruise ship to visit Jamaica after Hurricane Dean.
 It called into Ocho Rios on August 22.

-The World Food Program immediately placed 5,500 Jamaicans on complementary food assistance, a daily ration of 1900 kJ (450 kcal) of High Energy Biscuits, for two weeks.
+The World Food Programme immediately placed 5,500 Jamaicans on complementary food assistance, a daily ration of 1900 kJ (450 kcal) of High Energy Biscuits, for two weeks.
 On August 22, three days after the hurricane struck the island, the United States Agency for International Development (USAID) sent US$398,000 of emergency supplies to Jamaica's Norman Manley International Airport.
 These supplies included mattresses, blankets, plastic sheeting, hygiene kits and water containers.
 The Inter-American Development Bank (IDB) provided a US$200,000 grant to support the relief effort.
 The Chinese Red Cross, despite dealing with Typhoon Sepat, sent US$30,000 to its Jamaican counterpart for the purchase of emergency relief supplies.